hbroek/reken/documentation/developer-guide/chapter-7.md

     <div>
 </card>
 ```
-In this fragment we show how we replace the default slot of the `card` component with the Employee number.
+In this fragment, we show how we replace the default slot of the `card` component with the Employee number.

 ## 7.6 Use timers
 Reken's timer feature adds dynamic functionality to your application.
-This makes application more engaging.
+This makes the application more engaging.

-In the final addition to the application we are adding messages that confirm the actions by the user.
+In the final addition to the application we are adding messages that confirm the actions of the user.

 ```html
 <footer